submariner-io/submariner/scripts/kind-e2e/README.md

 # E2E environment

-The e2e environment can be used for local testing,development and CI purposes.
+The e2e environment can be used for local testing, development, and CI purposes.

 E2E environment consists of:
 - 3 k8s clusters deployed with [kind].